 After a few blissful days on Desroches, it’s time for us to board another twin-propeller aircraft and return to Mahé for an overnight stop-off, before heading back to the airport the following morning to catch a short flight to another preposterously beautiful atoll, Platte Island.

-Platte is home to the Waldorf Astoria Seychelles Platte Island, which opened in 2023, and which still feels brand new.
+Platte is home to the Waldorf Astoria Seychelles Platte Island, which opened in early 2024, and which still feels brand new.
 Like the Four Seasons on Desroches, the resort has a central hub with a stunning pool, dive facilities (including a 3m deep pool for scuba training) and restaurants.
 Accommodation takes the form of super-modern, intelligently designed private villas accessed by bike (or golf buggy) via sandy paths cut through the palm forest.

 Special attention has clearly been paid to what people in the business call ‘F&B’ (food and beverage).
 Breakfast (where we bump into the Swiss goalkeeper I mentioned earlier) is not the usual five-star hotel buffet, but an à la carte affair that has been developed in order to limit food waste.
 Of interest to coffee snobs will be the excellent specialist barista-driven cafe concept that serves – by a significant margin – the best coffee that we come across during our trip.
 What’s more, away from the main island centre, there are two separate standalone restaurants.
 Maison des Épices focuses on fire, meat and fish – and serves an excellent version of the creole seafood curry that is a favourite throughout the island.